-8 Section 1(1).
+&lt;sup>17 Section 1(1).

-10 ITC 1738 (2000) 65 SATC 37 (C) at 42.
+&lt;sup>19 ITC 1738 (2000) 65 SATC 37 (C) at 42.

-11 (2000) 65 SATC 37 (C).
+&lt;sup>20 (2000) 65 SATC 37 (C).

-12 (2000) 65 SATC 37 (C).
+&lt;sup>21 (2000) 65 SATC 37 (C).

-In CIR v Butcher Bros (Pty) Ltd, 1945 AD 301, 13 SATC 21 it was held that a "premium" in the context of the rental of immovable property means consideration in the nature of rent passing from a lessee to a lessor over and above or in lieu of rental payments.
+In CIR v Butcher Bros (Pty) Ltd, 1945 AD 301, 13 SATC 21 it was held that a "premium" in the context of the rental of immovable property means consideration in the nature of rent passing from a lessee to a lessor over and above, or in lieu of, rental payments.
 It is considered that the same meaning attaches to "premium" in the context of intellectual property, namely, that a "premium" or like consideration is an amount paid by the licensee (franchisee) to the licensor (franchisor) over and above or in lieu of the periodic royalty payments for the use of the intellectual property.

-constitute gross income under the general inclusion, 14 constitute gross income under either paragraph (q) or (qA) of the definition of "gross income".
+An up-front payment of a lump sum initial fee by a franchisee to secure the right of use of the franchisor's intellectual property and business processes would, even if it did not constitute gross income under the general inclusion, $^{23}$ constitute gross income under either paragraph (g) or (gA) of the definition of "gross income".

-The costs incurred by a franchisor in drawing up the franchise agreement are part of the costs of operating the franchisor's income-earning structure (intellectual property, business processes, and the like), of a revenue nature and thus deductible under section 11(a).
+The costs incurred by a franchisor in drawing up the franchise agreement are part of the costs of operating the franchisor's income-earning structure (intellectual property, business processes, and the like), of a revenue nature and thus deductible under the general deduction formula.

-The payment by the franchisee of the initial franchise fee grants the franchisee access to the franchisor's pre-existing business processes, intellectual property, exclusive use area and all other support services required to set up and run the franchise operation.
-In other words, the bundle of rights that is acquired by the franchisee in consequence of the payment of the initial franchise fee relates not only to the acquisition of the right of use of the franchisor's intellectual property and business processes, but also to the acquisition from the franchisor of goods and services necessary for the launch of the franchise (see 3.2).
-The franchisee's aim in entering into a franchise agreement with a franchisor and expending a lump sum in the form of an initial franchise fee is to acquire an income-producing concern or structure.
-Such fee is therefore of a capital nature and not deductible under section 11(a).
-If the "test" formulated in the CIR v George Forest Timber case (see 3.1) is applied, it may be argued that the initial franchise fee is incurred in creating or acquiring an income-earning concern (capital) and not spent in working it (revenue).
+The upfront payment by the franchisee of the lump sum initial fee grants the franchisee access to the franchisor's pre-existing business processes, intellectual property, exclusive use area and all other support services required to set up and run the franchise operation.
+In other words, the bundle of rights that is acquired by the franchisee in consequence of the payment of the lump sum initial fee relates not only to the acquisition of the right of use of the franchisor's intellectual property and business processes, but also a myriad of other goods and services necessary for the launch and continuing operation of the franchise (see 3.2).

+The franchisee's aim in entering into a franchise agreement with a franchisor and expending a lump sum in the form of a composite initial fee is therefore to establish an income-producing concern or structure.
+This fee is consequently of a capital nature and not deductible under the general deduction formula.
+If the "test" formulated in the CIR v George Forest Timber case (see 3.1) is applied, it may be argued that the initial fee is incurred in creating an income-earning concern (capital) and not spent in working it (revenue).